lusamek/OpenCalphad/README.md

 <br/>
-# 6. Advanced Plot for Chemistry and Thermodynamics
+# Advanced Plot for Chemistry, Thermodynamics, and Alloying Development

 <br/>
 The diagram shows the use of advanced plot for specific examples. <br/>